GoaFan77/Enhanced4XModRepo/Readme.txt

 		-Reduced AntiVeryHeavy damage (Bombers) against Heavy armor (Flak/Support Cruisers).
 		-Reduced AntiModule damage (Antistructure Cruisers, Antistructure Bombers) against Heavy armor (Flak/Support Cruisers).
 		-XP granted from Sova Missile Turrets, Vulkoras Siege Turrets, and Rankulas Nanites removed to be more in line with warped in temporary ships.
+		-Scouts can no longer be stopped from destroying mines by taking damage.
+		-If a unit capturing a neutral object takes enough damage, the capture will now be interrupted.